myinqi/hyprgreetr/README.md

 ### Prerequisites

-TermGreet requires Rust to be installed on your system.
+HyprGreet requires Rust to be installed on your system.
 If you don't have Rust installed:

 ```bash
 # Install Rust via rustup (recommended)